Cotyledon pendens (Cliff Cotyledon) Indoor Care, Propagation, Problems and Solutions

 Watering

-Like all succulents, Cliff Cotyledon hates overwatering and soggy soil.
-It is best watered by the 'soak and dry' method.
-Water your Cotyledon pendens liberally during the growing season until water comes out through the drainage hole and allow the soil to dry out between waterings.
+Cotyledon pendens is best watered by the 'soak and dry' method.
+Water liberally in spring and summer until water comes out through the drainage hole and allow the soil to dry out between waterings.
+Like all succulents, Cliff Cotyledon hates overwatering and soggy soil which can result in rotting and leaf drop.

 Confirm that the pot has a drainage hole and the soil is fast-draining to prevent the plant from sitting in soggy soil as it can lead to rotting and death of the plant.